yd-lu/Side-Projects/Math Background.md

 # Modern Portfolio Model Explanation and Optimization Objective

-Modern portfolio theory (MPT) provides a framework for assembling a portfolio of assets in such a way as to maximize the expected return for a given level of risk.
+Modern portfolio theory provides a framework for assembling a portfolio of assets in such a way as to maximize the expected return for a given level of risk.
 Developed by Harry Markowitz, it emphasizes the benefits of diversification by considering both the returns and the risks (covariances) of the assets.

 ## Key Components
 - **$\mu$ (Expected Returns):** An $n\times 1$ vector representing the estimated returns of $n$ assets.